kelexel/rstream/README.md

 Transcoding for nginx
 ---

-Transcoding in nginx-rtmp is now controlled via nginx itself (prior version needed a separate script).
+Transcoding in nginx-rtmp is now controlled via nginx-rtmp itself (prior version needed a separate script). nginx-rtmp uses "exec" function to start ~rstream/bin/rstream-transcoder, a glorified wrapper-to-ffmpeg.
+You are encouraged to modify any settings in it that you will see fit.
 Any stream pushed to the app "proxy" will be transcoded as HLS and H264 streams automagically to the following URLs:

 ```bash